kyle-derrick/java-guard/README.en.md

 ---

 > Java bytecode protection solution providing JAR encryption and runtime dynamic decryption capabilities, effectively preventing decompilation and code theft.
 >
+> Compatible with frameworks like Spring and Spring Boot that perform bytecode operations.
+>
 > Mitigates the risk of decryption method exposure inherent in conventional Java agent (-javaagent) and native agent (-agentlib) approaches.
 >